 - Adaptational Badass: His comic counterpart is still a huge threat, but this Brainiac takes it Up to Eleven.
 For one, his intro dialogues with Atrocitus (plus Scarecrow's Arcade Mode ending) reveal that he's destroyed billions of worlds, as opposed to thousands in the comics.
 His intro dialogue with Green Arrow also has him implying he's become a full Multiversal Conqueror, instead of a mere Galactic Conqueror, which is seemingly confirmed by Raiden's ending.
 In general the game builds him up as the single most dangerous being in the DCU next to Darkseid, while in the comics there's at least a few villains generally above him.

-- Adaptational Early Appearance: Inverted; his appearance in Injustice 2 is apparently the first time he's been to Earth in this continuity, during which Superman and Batman are at least in their 40s (Damian, Batman's son by Talia, is stated in one of his intros to be 18) and have had careers in superheroics for decades.
+- Adaptational Late Appearance: His appearance in Injustice 2 is apparently the first time he's been to Earth in this continuity, during which Superman and Batman are at least in their 40s (Damian, Batman's son by Talia, is stated in one of his intros to be 18) and have had careers in superheroics for decades.
 In the comics, he's Superman's Arch-Enemy and shows up relatively early on (or at least his drones do).

 - Adaptation Origin Connection: